Janecjy/SafeConfig/README.md

   This should be a sensitive information because we don't want the clear text of password to appear in the configuration that we show.

-  To check whether it's secure, we're applying the simple checking process whether the password contains at least a lowercase letter, an uppercase letter and a digit.
+  To check whether it's secure, we're applying the simple checking process whether the password contains at least a lowercase letter, an uppercase letter and a digit, and the length of the password should be greater than or equal to 8.

   e.g.